 France successfully exploded an H-Bomb in the South Pacific last Friday (July 3).
 Soon after,?

-France successfully exploded an H-Bomb in the South Pacific last Friday (July 3).
+Background: France successfully exploded an H-Bomb in the South Pacific last Friday (July 3).
 Soon after, French Defence Minister Michel Debre revealed plans to explode three more in the current test series.

 M. Debre told a press conference at Papeete, Tahiti, that the next three blasts would be less powerful than the first.
 He refused to give details of the power of last Friday's Hydrogen Bomb, but officials estimated it to be about one megaton (one million tons of TNT).